Ready to swap your traditional winter beverages for nutritious winter drinks?

 Strain tea through a fine sieve into a saucepan and simmer for an additional 10 minutes to concentrate the flavor.
 Add a dash of salt and top with additional fresh herbs as desired.

-Hot cocoa will always be a fan favorite no matter how old you are.
-It one of those drinks that seems to bring back memories of childhood winter fun, snow days and holiday festivities.
+Hot cocoa will always be a fan favorite no matter how old you are but is not known as a nutritious winter drink.
+It one of those beverages that seems to bring back memories of childhood winter fun, snow days and holiday festivities.
 While raw cacao is rich in antioxidants, iron, magnesium and calcium we can’t always be confident that our store bought hot cocoa mix is going to pack as much of a nutrient punch.

 Try this homemade hot cocoa recipe in place of high sugar cocoa mixes and you will be pleasantly surprised how tasty it actually is.
 Raw cacao can be found in most grocery stores and almost always at your local health food store.